Gpapu886/TCMLLMComparison/README.md

 ## License

-Please check the license and usage terms of the original SmartSage-ZYLLM-32B / 智医灵枢 resources before using or redistributing any derived data.
-This repository only distributes code and non-identifying processed evaluation summaries generated for the manuscript.
+Please check the license and usage terms of the original SmartSage-ZYLLM-32B / 智医灵枢 resources before using or redistributing any raw or derived data files.
+This repository mainly provides code, configuration files, and processed non-identifying evaluation summaries generated for the manuscript.

 A separate license file may be added for the code in this repository.